 When using ozan A/B the interior gets well protected against the rain, as raindrops could easily get inside if the flaps are not closed properly.

 It is recommended especially when using wooden floor.

 Tee-Pee is a current asset, therefore it has to be looked after, especially making sure it is always streched.
 Water collected by ozan has to be regularly thrown away.
 These rules are a must for better and longer lasting usage.

-Indians used to lay buffalo skin and remains of old tee-pee or old rugs.
+Native Americans used to lay buffalo skin and remains of old tee-pee or old rugs.

 It can be filled up with a grit.

 We can offer flooring only if assembly is purchased, as they need to be isolated as this can be only done at customer.